QubesOS/qubes-doc/external/os-guides/centos.md

 If you would like to use a stable, predictable, manageable and reproducible distribution in your AppVMs, you can install the CentOS template, provided by Qubes in ready to use binary package.

-For the minimal version, please see [CentOS minimal](/doc/templates/centos-minimal/).
+For the minimal version, please see [Minimal TemplateVMs](/doc/templates/minimal/)

 ## Installation

-Currently available from the testing repository, CentOS-7 can be installed with the following command:
+CentOS-7 can be installed with the following command:

-    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community-testing qubes-template-centos-7
+    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-centos-7

 To switch, reinstall and uninstall a CentOS TemplateVM that is already installed in your system, see  [How to switch, reinstall and uninstall](/doc/templates/#how-to-install-uninstall-reinstall-and-switch).